gotnochill815-web/clickpost-intent-engine/README.md

 Accounts are ranked using:

 - verified operational signals
-- deterministic weights
+- deterministic scoring
 - ICP eligibility

-Brands with incomplete fetches are explicitly labeled instead of being treated as successfully evaluated.
+Brands with incomplete webpage retrieval are explicitly identified rather than silently treated as successful evaluations.

 ---